aws/aws-cli/awscli/examples/rds/describe-db-cluster-parameters.rst

         }
     ]

-**Example 4: To describe only the modifable Boolean parameters in a DB cluster parameter group**
+**Example 4: To describe only the modifiable Boolean parameters in a DB cluster parameter group**

 The following ``describe-db-cluster-parameters`` example retrieves the names of only the parameters that you can modify in a DB cluster parameter group and that have a Boolean data type. ::